-The administrator is prompted to enter the (internal network facing) MAC address.
+The administrator is prompted to enter the MAC address for eth0.

 After the certificate request is sent to Bright Computing and approved, the license is granted.

 If the prompt "Install license?" is answered with a "Y" (the default), the install-license script is run automatically by the request-license script.